State Route 2 – Angeles National Forest Emergency Highway Repairs

 SR-2 was closed from east of Mount Wilson Red Box Road to just west of Upper Big Tujunga Canyon Road starting in March of 2023.
 It reopened to the public the morning of Friday, July 5, 2024.
 SR-2 is now open from I-210 to Islip Saddle (postmile 64.1).

-SR-2 remains closed from Islip Saddle to Vincent Gulch to complete construction of a retaining wall and the roadway at postmile 65.3.
-That section is expected to remain closed until the end of 2024, possibly longer with winter storms coming.
+SR-2 remains closed from Islip Saddle (postmile 64.1) to Vincent Gulch (postmile 74.7) to complete construction of two retaining walls and collapsed roadway.
+That section may remain closed until the end of summer 2025.

-In September of 2024, a wildfire known as the Bridge Fire caused extensive damage to Angeles National Forest and the section of SR-2 between postmiles 75.3 and 82.26 (the Los Angeles/San Bernardino County line).
-An Emergency Director’s Order was approved to repair damaged guardrail and slopes, install erosion control, repair damaged drainage systems, and remove hazardous trees.
+In September of 2024, a wildfire known as the Bridge Fire caused extensive damage to Angeles National Forest and the section of SR-2 between postmiles 75.3 (east of Vincent Gulch) and 82.26 (the Los Angeles/San Bernardino County line).
+An Emergency Director’s Order was approved to repair damaged guardrail and slopes, install erosion control, repair damaged drainage systems, and remove hazardous debris and burned trees.
+This section may remain closed until late 2025.

 Q: Why is it taking so long to repair?